IN CONVERSATION WITH: INTERIOR DESIGNER,

 Most underrated part of the design process?

 The details.
-It can be so easy to skip over little bits when really busy and hope that they just work when you install but good design means all aspects are detailed from the build right down to your styling.
+It can be easy to skip over the little things when you’re really busy and hope they work out during installation, but good design means every aspect is considered, from the build right down to the styling.

 Your perfect Sunday looks like…?

-Slow lazy morning before a long dog walk.
-Get home to make a really tasty late lunch and watch a great film.
+A slow lazy morning before a long dog walk, followed by a really tasty late lunch at home paired with a great film.

 Lastly, how can clients or collaborators reach out to you to explore new projects and opportunities?